 This stunning hike at Cape Agulhas takes you through sand dunes and fynbos to a nice viewpoint where you can see the Atlantic and Indian Ocean meet.
-Near the end there is a nice little lagoon to cool off.
+Near the end, there is a nice little lagoon to cool off.
 An ideal walk if you stay at the SANParks rest camp.

 This hike is in Agulhas National Park and is unfortunately not available for day visitors.
 It starts at the Agulhas rest camp, which is 10 km from the Cape Agulhas Lighthouse.
 From Cape Town it is 223 km and takes 2.5 to 3 hours to get here via the N2, R316 and R319.
-We can recommend spending the night at this rest camp as it has a stunning locations and the chalets are really nice.
+We can recommend spending the night at this rest camp as it has a stunning location and the chalets are really nice.
 Read more about the rest camp in our weekend trip report.

 - Take a sunhat and and put on sunscreen, as the sun is bright despite the sea breeze.

 - Ask at the SAN Parks reception for a map with descriptions, we did a variation on the Two Oceans Hiking Trail.

 - There are shortcuts, making it a 3 km or 4.5 km hike.

 - Keep an eye out for route markers as they are sometimes not clear.
 An app like MapsMe will help.